AaronLasseigne/active_interaction/README.md

 You may have noticed that ActiveInteraction::Base quacks like ActiveRecord::Base.
 It can use validations from your Rails application and check option validity with `valid?`.
 Any errors are added to `errors` which works exactly like an ActiveRecord model.
+Additionally, everything within the `execute` method is run in a transaction if ActiveRecord is available.

 ## How do I call an interaction?